omar-polo/plakar.io/content/articles/2025-04_01/index.md

 By combining snapshot immutability, content-addressing, and portable metadata, Kloset enables **safe, efficient, and verifiable movement of data** between systems — without relying on fragile heuristics or full re-transfers.

-### Always-On Security
+### Built-In Security & Cryptographic Integrity

 Kloset is designed with **security as a foundational, non-optional feature**.
 Its security layer is **always enabled**, woven directly into the architecture, not layered on top as an afterthought.
+Its cryptographic design has been [reviewed by an independant auditor](/docs/audits/) and project is maintained by developers with strong understanding of security concepts.

 The system guarantees **confidentiality, integrity, and traceability** for all data at all times — during backup, storage, and restore.

 **Key Security Features**